WANT TO KNOW WHERE WE PLAY IN CHARLOTTE?!!!

 - Wells Fargo History Museum…this is one of our faves for its simplicity, and because it’s free 😉 This museum is overlooked I think because it is so small, but let me tell you, it’s so well done!
 It aims to tell the history of the iconic bank, about gold-mining, and other forms of currency.
 You can get your picture on a dollar bill, act like a bank teller, sit in a stagecoach, watch a short film, see real pieces of gold, and more!
 There’s also a real Concord stagecoach on display that was made in the mid-1800s!

 - The Schiele Museum of Natural History…This museum is AWESOME!
 It’s a bit of a drive to Gastonia to go to it, but it’s worth it because you can be there all day, or at least a good four hours!
 They have an outdoor area where you can see animals, old buildings, and go on hikes.
-They exhibits inside are incredibly well done, and if your kiddo is into dinosaurs, you’re in luck!
+They exhibits inside are incredibly well done, and if your kiddo is into dinosaurs, you’re in luck, with their INCREDIBLE DinoSafari exhibit!
 The planetarium is one of our favorite parts, and has a few shows to choose from.
 I highly recommend it!

 - Imaginon…Another one of our faves because it’s uptown, and because it’s also free 🙂 It’s a public library, combined with the Children’s Theater of Charlotte.
 We actually just saw a play there with Bella’s class called the New Kid!
 Right now, they’re showing a few shows at once, with tickets still available for Honk Jr and Oklahoma.
 In the library, there’s a dedicated space for kids 11 and under, and a teens-only library, called The Loft, which is pretty cool if you ask this nerd 😉 It’s for those 12-18 years old, and not only is a great space to study, read, do homework, etc., but there are also 22 computers with Internet access!
 If you’re taking the LYNX light rail, it’s located at the very last stop (7th street station), so ride the whole train down, and enjoy the scenery!